AjayBarot7035/disputor/README.md

+## Requirements

+Please go through this [requirement.md](https://github.com/AjayBarot7035/disputor/blob/main/requirement.md) file for the detail requirements

 ## Prerequisites

-Please follow the SETUP.md file for all the setup instructions(Only for macos users).
+Please follow the [SETUP.md](https://github.com/AjayBarot7035/disputor/blob/main/SETUP.md) file for all the setup instructions(Only for macos users).

+## TODO tasks(future enhancements)
-TODO: Setup instructions for linux and WSL users.
+1. Create setup instructions file for Linux and WSL users
+2. UI/UX improvements(table, sections, div, flash)
+3. Add the pagination with page size 10
+4. Add the rdoc documentation for all the ruby code
+5. Implement user management so we can easily onboard the user
+6. Investigate and replace sidekiq with Solidus if possible
+7. Investigate Turbo, Propshaft, Stimulus, Turbo frames as its available in 8.1.1
+8. Introduce tailwindcss-rails and move code according to it.

+## Instructions

 ## Step 1: Create Test Users